 Kristen Derr is currently the project manager of “TAPP Para Familias Latinas.”
 In this role, she manages collaborative teams of consultants, parents and teachers; maintains partnerships with school personnel; and develops working relationships with new schools and communities.
 Derr joined the University of Nebraska–Lincoln in 2012 as a key team member on an IES-funded study and has assisted with several projects involving the Teacher and Parents as Partners (TAPP) model.
 She received her master’s degree in counseling psychology from Doane College.

-Sommer Fousek Project Manager, Early Learning Network Lead
+Sommer Fousek Project Coordinator, Early Learning Network Lead

 Tamara Hechtner-Galvin Project Coordinator, Getting Ready 0-3